leonavevor/mcp_travelassistant/BlogPost.md

 **LLM-Native Design**: Every aspect of MCP is optimized for AI agents.
 From self-documenting tool capabilities to semantic resource descriptions, the protocol speaks the language of modern LLMs, enabling your travel assistant to understand not just what services are available, but when and how to use them effectively.

-## MCP vs APIs: A Tale of Two Paradigms
+## Is MCP Replacing APIs?

-Here's where things get interesting.
 MCP isn't trying to replace APIs—it's creating a new layer of abstraction that makes APIs infinitely more powerful for AI applications.

 Traditional APIs excel at direct, high-performance system-to-system communication.
 The Skyscanner API is optimized for flight searches, Booking.com's API handles hotel reservations efficiently, and weather APIs deliver meteorological data quickly.
 They offer fine-grained control and benefit from decades of established patterns.

 But when an LLM tries to orchestrate these APIs for a travel request, everything becomes complicated.
-How does the AI know that Skyscanner is better for flights while Viator excels at activities?
+How does the AI know without you the developer specifying that Skyscanner is better for flights while Viator excels at activities?
 What authentication is required for each service?
 How should the agent handle rate limits across multiple providers?
 What happens when Booking.com's API returns an error while other services succeed?

 MCP addresses these challenges by providing: